A random recursive tree model with doubling events: The distribution of heights

 Let us reformulate the case $k=1$ of Theorem \ref{th:profile}:

 \begin{proposition} For all $n\geq 0$, let $u_n$ be a uniformly random node in $\tau_n$.
 There is an a.s.\ finite random variable $\Lambda$ such that, as $n\uparrow\infty$,

 \end{proposition}

 For the proof of Proposition~\ref{prop:typ_height}, we define a process $(\tilde \tau_n, \tilde u_n)_{n\geq 0}$ such that, for all $n\geq 0$, $(\tau_n, u_n)\eqd(\tilde \tau_n, \tilde u_n)$.
-The process $(\tilde \tau_n, \tilde u_n)_{n\geq 0}$ will have the properties: (i) at non-doubling times, the height of $\tilde u_n$ is either unchanged or increases by 1, and (ii) at doubling-times, the height of $\tilde u_n$ either increases by 1, or is reset to~0.
+The process $(\tilde \tau_n, \tilde u_n)_{n\geq 0}$ will have the properties: (i) at non-doubling times and if $\tilde u_n$ is not the root, the height of $\tilde u_n$ is either unchanged or increases by 1 and (ii) at doubling-times, the height of $\tilde u_n$ either increases by 1, or is reset to~0.
+At non-doubling times and if $\tilde u_n$ is the root (note that then, we should not add a third child to the root), then $\tilde u_n$ ``jumps'' to a random node in the tree, and we have no control over its height.
 The process is an adaptation of a standard construction for the random recursive tree (see~\cite{MUB} for a description of it in a more general case).
-In the latter case there are no doubling-times, and the height of the uniform node is monotonically increasing.
-In our case we need the possibility to reset, since at doubling steps there is a new node at height 0; however, we prove that there are only finitely many reset-times (almost surely), so they can effectively be ignored.
+In the random recursive tree case there are no doubling times, and the height of the uniform node is monotonically increasing (with increments at most~1).
+In our case, $\tilde u_n$ sometimes jumps to the root at a doubling event, and sometimes jumps from the root to a random node in the tree at a non-doubling event.
+We show that there are only finitely many of these jumping events, so they can effectively be ignored.
 In addition, we control the increase of the height of $\tilde u_n$ due to doublings by using Proposition \ref{prop:last_doubling}.

 Let us now define the process $(\tilde \tau_n, \tilde u_n)_{n\geq 0}$.
 We let $\tilde \tau_0 = \{\varnothing\}$ and $\tilde u_0 = \varnothing$.
 Then, for all $n\geq 0$, given $(\tilde\tau_n, \tilde u_n)$, we sample \begin{itemize} \item $K(n+1)$ a Bernoulli-distributed random variable of parameter $1/(2|\tilde\tau_n|+1)$, and \item $L(n+1)$, a Bernoulli-distributed random variable of parameter $1/(|\tilde \tau_n|+1)$. \end{itemize} Then $(\tilde\tau_{n+1}, \tilde u_{n+1})$ is constructed as follows: \begin{enumerate} \item We let $\tilde\nu_{n}$ be a node taken uniformly at random among the nodes of $\tilde\tau_n$; \item If $\tilde\nu_n = \varnothing$, then we define